fommil/fpmortals/manuscript/complete.md

-It is important to note that, although related at a theoretical level, the words *covariant*, *contravariant* and *invariant* do not directly refer to type variance (i.e. `+` and `-` prefixes that may be written in type signatures). *Invariance* here means that it is possible to map the contents of a structure `F[A]` into `F[B]`.
+It is important to note that, although related at a theoretical level, the words *covariant*, *contravariant* and *invariant* do not directly refer to Scala type variance (i.e. `+` and `-` prefixes that may be written in type signatures). *Invariance* here means that it is possible to map the contents of a structure `F[A]` into `F[B]`.
+Using `identity` we can see that `A` can be safely downcast (or upcast) into `B` depending on the variance of the functor.

-This is so ridiculously abstract and seemingly impossible that it needs a practical example immediately, before we can continue on good terms.
+This sounds so hopelessly abstract that it needs a practical example immediately, before we can take it seriously.
 In Chapter 4 we used circe to derive a JSON encoder for our data types and we gave a brief description of the `Encoder` typeclass.
 This is an expanded version:

 {lang="text"}
 ~~~~~~~~